World Baseball Classic: 2017: American redemption

 The 2017 tournament returned to the format used in 2006, where both the first and second rounds were round-robin, though with the addition of tiebreaker games if needed.
-Colombia and Israel qualified for the first time, with Israel, using a roster mostly of Jewish American players, able to reach the second round in its WBC debut.
-Defending champion Dominican Republic extended its WBC winning streak to 11 games, dating to the 2013 tournament, before also being eliminated in the second round.
+Colombia and Israel qualified for the first time, with Israel using a roster mostly of Jewish American players.
+Prior to the start of the 2017 World Baseball Classic, ESPN considered Team Israel, ranked 41st in the world, to be the biggest underdog in the tournament, referring to it as the "Jamaican bobsled team of the WBC".
+On the other hand, Defending champion Dominican Republic extended its WBC winning streak to 11 games, dating to the 2013 tournament, before being eliminated in the second round.
 The United States won its first WBC championship, defeating Japan and Puerto Rico in the semifinals and finals, respectively.
-Puerto Rico had been undefeated in the tournament before losing in the final.
+Puerto Rico reached the championship undefeated in the tournament, winning all seven games played.
+Puerto Rico had defeated the United States when they faced each other in Pool F.